 Both apps – and I’m talking about the mobile apps as well here – offer you the ability to:

-- Secure Storage: Both allow you to store secure notes, credit cards or other documents;
+- Secure Storage: Most password managers work by offering you space to store secure notes, credit cards, or other documents;

 - Use Biometric Login: I can use my fingerprint or Face ID to log in on either the desktop or mobile where available;